 Wiman's forgotten plesiosaurs: the earliest recorded sauropterygian fossils from the High Arctic

-The first detailed reports of sauropterygian remains from the Arctic island of Spitsbergen (Svalbard Archipelago) were published as short notes in 1914 and 1916 by the prolific Swedish palaeontologist Carl Wiman.
-Since then, his original specimens have languished in obscurity despite recent discoveries renewing interest in the Scandinavian, Russian, and Canadian polar regions as highly significant sources of Mesozoic marine reptile fossils.
-A reassessment of Wiman's Spitsbergen collection housed in the Palaeontological Museum at Uppsala University (Sweden) has identified a pistosaurid vertebral centrum from Upper Triassic (Carnian) sediments in the Tschermakfjellet Formation, and plesiosaurian elements including a previously undocumented partial skeleton probably derived from the restricted Upper Jurassic (Tithonian) bone bed horizon of the Slottsmøya Member, Agardhfjellet Formation.
-Although fragmentary, Wiman's sauropterygian fossils are historically important and represent some of only a handful of occurrences thus far described from the Mesozoic boreal high-latitude region of Europe.
+The first detailed reports of sauropterygian remains from the Arctic island of Spitsbergen (Svalbard Archipelago) were published as short notes in 1914 and 1916 by the eminent Swedish palaeontologist Carl Wiman.
+Since then, his original specimens have languished in obscurity despite recent discoveries renewing interest in the Scandinavian polar territories as a highly significant source of Mesozoic marine amniote fossils.
+A reassessment of Wiman's Spitsbergen collection housed in the Museum of Evolution at Uppsala University, Sweden, has identified a pistosaurid vertebral centrum from probable Upper Triassic (Carnian) sediments in the Tschermakfjellet Formation, and various plesiosaurian elements including a previously undocumented partial skeleton most likely derived from the restricted Upper Jurassic (Tithonian) bone bed of the SlottsmOya Member, Agardhfjellet Formation.
+Although fragmentary, Wiman's sauropterygian fossils are historically important and comprise one of the oldest stratigraphical occurrences from the Mesozoic Boreal high-latitude region of Europe.

 Place, publisher, year, edition, pages